 All applied students are required to take a jury exam each semester.
-The jury serves as the final exam for the students applied lesson course.
+The jury serves as the final exam for the student's applied lesson course.
 A jury consists of performing a sample of the student's repertoire for the semester in front of a panel of applied professors from the student's instrument family.
 The weight of the jury grade in determining the student's final grade will be left up to the private instructor and should be listed in their applied music syllabus.
-Instrumental juries typically take place during the last week of classes while vocal and piano juries typically take place during the week of finals.
+Juries typically take place during the week of finals.